mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_12-setup-an-iot-edge-gateway.md

 #### Task 2: Provision IoT Edge VM

-In this task, you will use an ARM (Azure Resource Manager) Template to provision a Linux VM, install the IoT Edge runtime, configure the connection, and then generate X509 certificates.
+In this task, you will use an ARM (Azure Resource Manager) Template to provision a Linux VM, install the IoT Edge runtime, configure the connection, generate X509 certificates, and add them to the IoT Edge runtime configuration.

 > **Information**: To learn more about the steps that have been automated, review the following resources:
 >